 Whenever possible, medication should be taken at home.
+Under no circumstances can a student have on their possession any medication including over the counter.
+If immediate access is necessary for an asthma inhaler a proper document from a physician stating student is capable of administering it to themselves.
 When it is necessary for medication to be taken at school, the procedure is as follows:

 - 1. The nurse will be informed that the student is taking medication (including over-the-counter) and the reason for it. - 2.
-A medication authorization form, available in the nurse's office, must be completed by a doctor and signed by the parent. - 3.
-The doctor's order to administer medication in school shall include: - (a) student's name - (b) name of medication - (c) dosage and time - (d) any adverse effects on drug - (e) The medication must be in a pharmacy bottle properly labeled with the student's name, medication and dosage. - (f) The medication will be kept in the nurse's office.
+A listing of all medications the student is taking must be provided to the nurse's office. - 3.
+A medication authorization form, available in the nurse's office, must be completed by a doctor and signed by the parent. - 4.
+The doctor's order to administer medication in school shall include: - (a) student's name - (b) name of medication - (c) dosage and time - (d) any adverse effects on drug - (e) the medication must be in a pharmacy bottle properly labeled with the student's name, medication and dosage. - (f) The medication will be kept in the nurse's office.